cs50/cs50.readthedocs.io/zoom.md

 Turn off my video when joining meeting
 </strong>
 <p>
-Check this box for privacy's sake, so that your camera stays off until you're ready to turn it on.
+Check this box in Zoom for privacy's sake, so that your camera stays off until you're ready to turn it on.
 </p>
 </li>